mystudy2000/bake/readme.md

 # Usage

-All you need is to create `bake.sh` into root of your project and run task from it with simple commands:
+All you need is to create `bake.sh` into root of your project:

 ```bash
 # bake.sh